-Born on 1 March 1993 in Oxford, Josh has been with Chelsea since the age of eight, and was a regular in the youth team while still a highly-rated schoolboy.
+Born on 1 March 1993 in Oxford, Josh McEachran has been with Chelsea since the age of eight, and was a regular in the youth team while still a highly-rated schoolboy.

-A left-sided or central creative midfielder with vision and passing to match, Josh made his Chelsea debut aged just 17 years and six months in September 2010, coming on as a substitute in a 4-1 away Champions League win in Zilina, having helped the Academy to its first FA Youth Cup in 50 years.
+A left-sided or central creative midfielder with vision and passing to match, he made his Chelsea debut aged just 17 years and six months in September 2010, coming on as a substitute in a 4-1 away Champions League win in Zilina, having helped the Academy to its first FA Youth Cup in 50 years.

-Josh was also part of the reserve squad that won the national championship the same season but did not appear in the final play-off due to first-team involvement.
+McEachran was also part of the reserve squad that won the national championship the same season but did not appear in the final play-off due to first-team involvement.

 He signed a new five-year contract with Chelsea in July 2011, shortly before embarking on the club's pre-season tour of Asia, and appeared five times under Andre Villas-Boas in the first half of the season before agreeing to a loan move to Swansea City to link up with former Chelsea reserve manager Brendan Rodgers.
 He went on to make five appearances during his spell at the Liberty Stadium.

-At the beginning of the 2012/13 season, having only featured in two of our five pre-season games, Josh joined Middlesbrough, in the Championship, on a season-long loan, making his debut in a 3-2 win against Burnley at the Riverside Stadium.
+At the beginning of the 2012/13 season, having only featured in two of our five pre-season games, McEachran joined Middlesbrough, in the Championship, on a season-long loan, making his debut in a 3-2 win against Burnley at the Riverside Stadium.

 It was a season of progression for the youngster who was a regular in Tony Mowbray's side, adapting his game to play in a 4-4-2 formation, at times wide on the left.
 He made 35 starts and three sub appearances.